 Parents are always welcomed and even encouraged to be a part of their child’s education.
 Visits to school are always welcomed, but should be planned and scheduled with the teacher’s permission.
 For security purposes, when you make a visit, please be sure to check in at the office and obtain a volunteer badge.
 We’re always happy to have parent volunteers assist in the classrooms.
 During class time, teachers are always very busy working with their youngsters, therefore, please take care not to interrupt the teacher during instructional times.
 If you would like to have a conference with the teacher, please make an appointment.
 In this way, you can be sure you have the teacher’s attention and can discuss matters in a confidential setting.
 Appointments can easily be made by calling the office or writing a note to the teacher you’d like to see.

-A school health aide is on duty at Wilson School every day from 8:30 until 1:30.
+A school health aide is on duty at Wilson School every day from 8:00 until 2:30.
 During the school year, the children are weighed and measured.
 Hearing, dental and vision testing are also done.
 If any difficulty is found in these areas, you will be notified.
-If you have health questions or concerns or any items that you wish to be called to our attention, please feel free to contact Mrs. Rosa Kingan, our school health aide.
+If you have health questions or concerns or any items that you wish to be called to our attention, please feel to contact our school health aide.

 Reporting to Parents